lookbook-hq/lookbook/docs/src/guide/quick-start.md

 ## Dive deeper...

-Now that you have a component preview to experiment with, dig into the [preview docs](/guide/previews) to learn more about adding [annotations](/guide/previews/annotations), using [preview layouts](/guide/previews/layouts), [grouping examples](/guide/previews/grouping) and more.
+Now that you have a component preview to experiment with you can dig into the [preview docs](/guide/previews) to learn more about adding [annotations](/guide/previews/annotations), using [preview layouts](/guide/previews/layouts), [grouping examples](/guide/previews/grouping) and more.

 {{ toc }}